slipx06/sunsynk-power-flow-card/README.md

 * Animated power flow based on positive/negative/zero sensor values.
 (Supports inverted battery power).
 * Dynamic battery image based on SOC (empty->low->medium->high).
 * Grid connected status.
 A red dot is displayed when the grid is disconnected.
-* Inverter status (standby, normal, self-test, alarm, fault) is displayed as a colour coded dot.
+* Inverter status (standby, normal, self-test, alarm, fault) is displayed.
 * Configurable battery size and shutdown SOC to calculate and display remaining battery runtime based on current battery usage.
 Can be toggled off.
 * Daily Totals that can be toggled on or off.
 * Hide all solar data if not installed.